Stand Up for Te Tiriti

 Te Tiriti o Waitangi is our country’s founding document.
 It forms the basis of the relationship between Māori and the Crown – and the Aotearoa New Zealand we live in today.

-Now, instead of furthering this partnership, Prime Minister Christopher Luxon is failing to show leadership and allowing the Treaty Principles Bill to be introduced to Parliament.
+Now, instead of furthering this partnership, Prime Minister Christopher Luxon has failed to show leadership by allowing ACT’s misleading and damaging Treaty Principles Bill to be debated.

 Make a submission